maiskt/hackathon.github.io/docs/07-Mobile-Money.md

 + No

 ## MM_INSURANCE
-Ever used mobile money to pay for insurance or receive benefits.
+Ever used mobile money to pay for insurance or receive benefits: counts respondents who have ever paid for insurance or received benefits using mobile money.

 Levels: